 An action that affects an individual course is a Course Action.
 Depending on the nature of the action that is proposed, it may require approval by department chair, any other units directly affected by the action, registrar, curriculum committee of the school or college, dean, graduate school curriculum committee, dean of the graduate school, and Office of the Provost before returning to the registrar for entry into the Banner system and inclusion in the catalog.
 Individual course action requests must include a review of the Credit Hours and Instructional Time Policy to ensure appropriate credit hour and course level assignments.

-Actions that affect undergraduate degree programs are processed in a variety of ways, depending on the nature of the action.
+Actions that affect undergraduate degree programs are processed as a Curriculum Change Request.
 Small revisions to the requirements of existing majors or minors (e.g., single course additions or deletions) are approved by the dean and entered by the dean's office into the Banner system for the purpose of degree audits.
-Any other revision (e.g., a change to a basic degree requirement or a name change) is processed on one of several forms.
+Any other revision (e.g., a change to a basic degree requirement or a name change) is processed with additional approval from the provost office.
 For guidance on how to enter course descriptions, please consult the Undergraduate Catalog Course Descriptions - Style Guide.
 This style guide serves to assist faculty and staff in writing undergraduate catalog course descriptions.
 Using this guide will ensure that course descriptions are consistent throughout the undergraduate catalog.

 Each of these forms specifies two layers of review by the Office of the Provost.
 The first review is intended to allow the Office of the Provost to identify any particular areas of interest or concern so that these may be addressed prior to the second Provost review.
 The first review also provides a check for any substantive changes that may require notification or approval by SACSCOC.